How to Get Your Website Ranking #1 on Google

-It doesn’t matter if you only have a few pages.
-Do this for your entire website, and you’ll see improvements over time.
+It doesn't matter if you only have a few pages.
+Do this for your entire website; you'll see improvements over time.
 This may be the most affordable way to improve your organic ranking and traffic without hiring a pricey SEO company or paying for paid links.

 Determine Your Target Audience